-Going Concern
+Going Concern and economic dependency

-As at 30 June 2022, the Consolidated Entity has net current assets of \$253,719 and reported a net profit for the year of \$84,528 and net cash inflows from operating activities of \$55,726 (2021: net current liabilities of \$1,047,715, net profit of \$1,181,077 and net cash inflows from operating activities of \$1,255,277).
-Subsequent to year end, the terms of a loan classified as non-current as at 30 June 2023 was renegotiated and an amount of \$300,000 has become current.
-The proforma impact of this change is to reclassify the net current assets as at 30 June 2022 to a net current liability position of \$46,281.
-Notwithstanding this, the financial report has been prepared on the going concern basis.
-This basis has been adopted as the Directors believe that it is reasonably foreseeable that the Consolidated Entity will continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report after consideration of the following factors:
+As at 30 June 2023, the Consolidated Entity has net current assets of \$127,925 (2022: 253,719) and reported a net profit for the year of \$111,861 (2022: net profit of \$84,528) and net cash inflows from operating activities of \$30,754 (2022: net cash inflow of \$55,726).
+The financial report has been prepared on the going concern basis.
+This basis has been adopted as the Directors believe that it is reasonably foreseeable that the Consolidated Entity will continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report.
+The Directors have historically been successful in renegotiating the repayment terms of debt funding and also in the sourcing of new debt funding for capital works and grant funding for its operating activities.
+The Consolidated Entity is dependent on the continued support of the providers of funding.

-- -The Consolidated Entity has an overall net asset position of \$6,212,966 as at 30 June 2022 and \$3,630,195 as at 30 June 2021; and; - -The unaudited results of the Consolidated Entity for the year ended 30 June 2023 reflected positive cash flows from operations and the budget through to 31 December 2024 forecast a result that approximates a break even position from operations to that point. - The Directors have historically been successful in renegotiating the repayment terms of debt funding and also in the sourcing of new debt funding and grant funding for its activities.

 Accordingly, the Directors believe that the Consolidated Entity will be able to pay its debts as and when due and that it is appropriate to adopt the going concern basis in preparation of the financial report.
 The financial report does not include any adjustments relating to the amounts or classification of recorded assets or liabilities that might be necessary if the Consolidated Entity does not continue as a going concern.